dataworkz-dev/dataworkz-qna-app/README.md

 # Running the Dataworkz Sample QnA Application
 This repo provides a sample QnA application powered by the Dataworkz RAG Builder that demonstrates the power of RAG on several datasets.
-In this section, we will show you how to get the sample QnA application running on your local machine.
+In this section, we will show you how to get the sample QnA application running on your local machine it is .
 Jump here to learn more about [Dataworkz RAG Builder](#what-is-dataworkz)

 1. Clone Repository dataworkz-qna-app using `git clone https://github.com/dataworkz-dev/dataworkz-qna-app.git` .